vmgdimmick/Mini-Project-1/README.md

 # Results Analysis

 ## Neural Network Results
-This document analyzes predictions from our neural network model that predicts employee job satisfaction based on business travel frequency, distance from home, years at company, and age.
+We analyzed predictions from our neural network model that predicts employee job satisfaction based on business travel frequency, distance from home, years at company, and age.
 The model predicts satisfaction on a scale that appears to range from approximately 2.5 to 7.6.

 ### Highest Satisfaction Cases